raunak2007/RECS-repo/food.md

 ### Architecture
 ![]({{site.baseurl}}/images/chryslerarchitecture.jpg)

  Similar to the Empire State Building, the architecture style used here is Art Deco, which was a very popular style in the 1930s.
 It was designed by William Van Alen and made with a steel frame.
 This building has 3862 windows on the outside of the building.
-One big part of the Art Deco style is the horizantial black and white stripes between floors
+One big part of the Art Deco style is the horizontal black and white stripes between floors.
+There are a lot of radiator caps with wings.
+One unique thing about the Chrysler Building has a terraced crown.
+It has geometric decorations which adds to its style

+ The Chrysler Building is known for its design and is often called the epitome of the Art Deco skyscraper.
+The building also has a theme of the sun and particularly the sunburst pattern on the crown.
+Many movies were actually filmed at the Chrysler Building

 ### Tuesday Breakfast (8-9:30am)
 > Grits and Sausage Links in the main hall